BSW Degree Requirements

 - SW 326 Social Welfare as a Social Institution

-- SW 361 Human Development and Behavior for Social Work Practice
+- SW 361 Human Behavior and the Social Environment II

 - SW 402 General Social Work Practice III